omidbazgirTTU/REFINED/README.md

 - Output
 The feature names, REFINED coordinates, and intial map will be save as the output of hill climbing in a pickle file.
 REFINED are coordinates are saved in **`coords`**.
+## 4. Training a CNN
+After features coordinates are found by REFINED, they can be used to convert data into images, then trai a CNN.
+To this end we provided a small subset of the NCI60 dataset drug descriptors and responses in the `data` folder, and the architectures that we used to train for NCI regression and classification tasks of the paper in the `train` folder.
 ## Cite
 If you use [REFINED](https://arxiv.org/abs/1912.05687) for research, plase cite the following paper: